 4. Spring fishing.
 Whether you hire a guide or plan to explore the rivers/creeks and lake on your own.
 You can head down to the Brule river for the steelhead opener or stick around Ashland and find some great spots in Fish or Pine creek.
 Some years it’s a warm spring weekend, other times it feels like a mid January winter day.
 Either way, you can’t beat getting outside and catching the first fish of the season.

 5. Try out a new restaurant overlooking the lake, or one tucked back into the woods.
-We love Freehands Lakeside which is right on Lake Superior’s Chequamegon Bay in Ashland.
+We love The Sandbar which is right on Lake Superior’s Chequamegon Bay in Ashland is lovely.
 Sip some fine coffee and enjoy a 5 star meal relaxing and enjoying their beautiful lake views.
-Their ramen bowls are delicious and you can’t beat their farm to table menu selections year round.
-Head over to Sparky’s Bar and Grill just outside of Washburn for a great meal as well.
-Their Friday Fish Fry is out of this world and I’ve been wanting to get over there to try their pad thai.
-From the reviews I’ve heard and photos I’ve seen, it’s worth the trip!
+Head over to Burger Barn in Ashland for a great meal as well.
+Very family friendly atmosphere and they have the best salad bar in town!

 6. This is the time of year to be out in the woods looking for deer antler sheds.
 Head out to the Chequamegon National Forest and spend a day walking around looking for the the antlers that deer shed in late winter/early spring.
 This is especially fun for kids.
 What a trophy souvenir to bring home from vacation to show your friends!